 Identity Guard is another favorite service of ours.
 Their dynamic and proactive approach to identity theft protection ensures that they’re always one step ahead of the fraudsters and bad actors.
 Why are they such a great option for protecting seniors?
 Let’s take a look at their pros and cons to find out.

-One of our favorite features we found when we reviewed Identity Guard is that under their family plan, everyone who lives in your household is covered.
+One of our favorite features we found while testing Identity Guard is that under their family plan, everyone who lives in your household is covered.
 That means if you’re the caretaker of a senior relative, they’re automatically going to be protected from identity thieves.

 And Identity Guard’s protections are outstanding.
 They cover the traditional dark web monitoring, credit report alerts, and financial protections while also offering a few key services important for those looking to protect the seniors in their lives.
 One of these is data breach monitoring.

 Data breaches occur when hackers gain access to a company or other organization’s sensitive records and leak them in dark web marketplaces.
 Through no fault of their own, your elderly relative might become the victim of identity theft due to someone else’s carelessness.
 It’s important to keep a watchful eye on these data breaches and react accordingly should you or your loved one’s data become affected.

 Did You Know: Almost one in five breach victims will experience some sort of identity fraud.
 It pays to stay vigilant in this regard.